Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

 ## Configurar o Visual Studio Code

-1. Faça login no Visual Studio Code usando suas credenciais de usuário do GitHub a partir da tab **Environment > GitHub Credentials**.
+1. Entre no Visual Studio Code utilizando as suas credenciais de utilizador do GitHub.

 2. Navegue até o link do GitHub abaixo e faça um fork do repositório para a conta GitHub fornecida pelo CloudLabs.